jjwitdabuckets/ReggieTheBarber/README.md

-# Tshepo the Barber | MACDEEZY - Website
+# Reggie The Barber | MACDEEZY - Website

-A modern, fully-responsive single-page website for **Tshepo the Barber**, a skilled barber based in Pietermaritzburg, South Africa.
+A modern, fully-responsive single-page website for **Reggie The Barber**, a skilled barber based in Pietermaritzburg, South Africa.
 The site showcases his services, portfolio, and exclusive MACDEEZY merchandise line, while providing clients with an intuitive booking interface.

 ## 📋 Project Status